 Some brain break ideas: listening to music, dancing, coloring, building Legos, exercising, jumping, or these really cool brain breaks on youtube.

-4. Let them Move Around While They Work
+4. Let Kindergarteners Do Homework and Move Around While They Work

 Who says kids have to sit still to do their work?